-- 455 RCM-SMILEs at the regional scale are useful approximations of the observed IAV of the climate system in Europe.
-The direction of changes in internal variability is also mostly the same between the ensembles, suggesting a relatively robust signal.
-While the "summer indicators" mostly show increasing variability in the future, winter temperature and precipitation show decreasing variability or no change.
-The change in variability is potentially impact-relevant as it suggests that the most extreme summers and winters may warm stronger than the corresponding mean. - 460 Despite an increasing number of studies that compare SMILEs (Deser et al., 2014; Martel et al., 2018; Rondeau-Genesse and Braun, 2019; Deser et al., 2020; Lehner et al., 2020), one limitation of many publications using SMILEs is the use of only one model, and thereby one estimate of internal variability, leaving it unclear how representative the results are.
-Although the respective SMILE is usually evaluated against observations in these studies, the uncertainty in future changes of IAV cannot be quantified in the same way as in this study.
-A further challenge is also the fact that low frequency variability at decadal and multi-decadal time scales - 465 remains uncertain and cannot be rigorously evaluated against observations due to the relatively short observational record and the difficulty of separating forced changes from unforced internal variability in observations.
+Despite an increasing number of studies that compare SMILEs (Deser et al., 2014; Martel et al., 2018; Rondeau-Genesse and Braun, 2019; Deser et al., 2020; Lehner et al., 2020), one limitation of many publications using SMILEs is the use of only one model and thereby one estimate of internal variability, leaving it unclear how representative the results are.
+Although the respective SMILE is usually evaluated against observations in these studies, the uncertainty in future changes in IAV cannot be quantified in the same way as in this study.
+A further challenge is also the fact that lowfrequency variability at decadal and multi-decadal timescales remains uncertain and cannot be rigorously evaluated against observations due to the relatively short observational record and the difficulty of separating forced changes from unforced internal variability in observations.

 Overall our results underline the great potential of SMILEs in quantifying the changes in IAV and when they become significant, also at the regional scale.